jevans321/price-drop/docs/Documentation.md

 ## Errors
+### Heroku pdrop App is not updating after deploy
+* If you update a React .jsx file, the bundle.js file must auto-update as well.
+  To auto update the bundle.js file you must run `npm run react-dev` to run the webpack to rebuild the bundle file.
+  Then you must push the updated bundle.js file to github.
+  If this is not done heroku will not display the updated jsx files.

+### Puppeteer:
+### When running headless, e.g. 'headless: true'
+### Error: Navigation timeout of 30000 ms exceeded
+Added the below line to set the timeout to 0, inside the scraping function in index.js:
+`await page.setDefaultNavigationTimeout(0);`

+### Nightmare
 ### Console error when nightmare loads browser
 `Cannot assign to read only property 'onbeforeunload' of object` Fix Reference: https://github.com/segmentio/nightmare/issues/1082